 Over the last few years, the nonprofit’s programming has gotten smaller and more grassroots due to a lack of funds.
 The pandemic caused them to cut back even more on in-person classes.
 But today, Edriese still runs his cooking class and, since MiMi is embedded in the community through her job, she is able to identify needs families have and secure resources for them.

 Recently she sourced toilet paper and detergent from Feeding America West Michigan after learning some kids needed those items.
 The food bank has been partnering with them to meet their community’s needs since the nonprofit’s infancy.
-This year, support from Farm Bureau and Chick-fil-A have helped the food bank support this program and others like it across Muskegon County.
+This year, support from Farm Bureau (including the Agent Charitable Fund and Kelly Obenauf) as well as Chick-fil-A have helped the food bank support this program and others like it across Muskegon County.

 “The benefit of Feeding America West Michigan is being able to get the kids fresh food, fresh meals,” explained Marquis, MiMi’s grandson.